All Recipes/ Healthy Snacks/ Healthy Sweet Treats/ Kids Food/ Latest Posts/ Vegan

 Miracle Rice Pudding With Macadamia Milk and Texas Peaches

-Rice Pudding, Miracle Rice comes to the rescue
+For a Low-Carb Pudding, Miracle Rice Comes to the Rescue

 In phase 3 of the plant paradox program, Indian basmati rice is compliant.
 But to be honest, I don’t think long-grain rice would be good for a pudding, and I don’t feel a need to get to phase 3.
 I’m totally comfortable with not eating rice or nightshades.
 So miracle rice/shirataki rice are an excellent replacement in a pudding, and sometimes I even make it with millet.
 Not exactly the right texture but it works.